 - Replacing medical care with supplements

-More supplements don't equal better fertility - and sometimes they can do harm.
+More supplements don't equal better fertility — and sometimes they can actually do harm.
+A targeted approach based on your individual needs is always more effective than a kitchen-sink strategy.

 Should You Take Fertility Supplements Without a Doctor?

+This is a fair and important question you're asking.
 Some supplements (like prenatals) are generally safe for most people.
-Others should be individualized based on:
+But others really should be individualised for you, based on:

-- Diagnosed conditions (PCOS, endometriosis, male factor infertility)
+- Any diagnosed conditions (PCOS, endometriosis, male factor infertility)

 Frequently Asked Questions